-The policy has dramatically reversed a decadeslong pattern of forest clearing (primarily for agriculture) and habitat degradation in Costa Rica that consumed much of the country's forest cover.
+The policy has dramatically reversed a decades-long pattern of forest clearing (primarily for agriculture) and habitat degradation in Costa Rica that consumed much of the country's forest cover.
 This protection in turn has helped reduce the country's dependence on unsustainable agricultural practices and has helped move the country to greater reliance on the tourism sector, which contributes over 8 % of Costa Rica's GDP, while agriculture contributes under 6 %.
 Additionally, many tourism and ecotourism lodges in Costa Rica now charge a conservation fee of US\$ 25 per person per stay, which provides additional revenue to support local biodiversity conservation.

 Domestic fees and taxes can also be used to fund programs that are intended to produce desirable social or public health outcomes, such as forest or water supply programs, which may in turn also generate tangible benefits for biodiversity.
 For example, the city of Lima, Peru, has established a national watershed protection program to ensure the city's water supply year-round.
 Lima, the second-largest desert city in the world after Cairo and one that relies on water not only for public use but also to generate the hydropower on which the city runs, added a small charge to the base tariff applicable to all water users, which generates approximately \$120 million annually.
 This new funding is being channeled into watershed management activities including reforestation, improved agricultural practices, and renovation of historic Incan-era water catchments called amunas.
-Reforestation initiatives and better agricultural practices will improve water capture, increase water availability, and improve water quality while increasing forest cover and providing habitat to benefit endemic birds, mammals, and other species.

-The current levels of financing secured through various domestic fiscal policies is summarized in Table 5.14.
-Domestic budgets for biodiversity protection consist of many budget items, some of which represent revenues, such as taxes and fees and charges, and some of which represent expenses, such as subsidies that benefit biodiversity.
+Reforestation initiatives and better agricultural practices will improve water capture, increase water availability, and improve water quality while increasing forest cover and providing habitat to benefit endemic birds, mammals, and other species.337 protection consist of many budget items, some of which represent revenues, such as taxes and fees and charges, and some of which represent expenses, such as subsidies that benefit biodiversity.
 Table 5.14 presents information that is compiled by the OECD on total domestic budget spending.